WICG/local-peer-to-peer/EXPLAINER.md

 ![F](./images/n1.svg)

-Figure 3: (Potential) Import file from nearby devices in web based Figma app
+Figure 3: Import file from nearby devices in web based Figma app

 ![G](./images/n2.svg)

-Figure 4: (Potential) Open a file from nearby devices in Google Doc
+Figure 4: Open a file from nearby devices in Google Doc

 ![Game 1](./images/n3.svg)

-Figure 5: (Potential) Play web game cross smart TV and mobile phone
+Figure 5: Play web game cross smart TV and mobile phone

 ### UC2: Multiple Users and Devices

 - In-App Sharing, quickly share group photos or videos with friends without relying on cloud services
 - Run 2 players web game on two mobile phones, sync messages for two players instantly
-- Ephemeral groups support: Share files to a group with a single “push” vs. sending to each friend one at a time (by web apps?)
+- Ephemeral groups support: Share files to a group with a single “push” vs. sending to each friend one at a time

 ![Game 2](./images/n4.svg)

-Figure 6: (Potential) Play a web game across two nearby devices with 2 players
+Figure 6: Play a web game across two nearby devices with 2 players

 ### Requirements